argmaxml/recsplain/docs/source/init-schema.rst

 Feature Sizes
 ****************

 Each encoder has a feature size.

 The feature size is the number of features for each encoder, plus one.
 The plus one is to account for unknown feature values.

 In the example above, the price encoder has three values: ``["low", "mid", "high"]``.

 Its feature size, therefore, is 4 because of its three values and the possibility for unknown values.

-Similarly, the category feature size is 3 because of its two values and the possibility for more.
+Similarly, the category feature size is 3 because of its two values and the possibility for an unknown.

 Vector Size
 ****************